r-caso/r-caso.github.io/README.md

 My name is Ramiro Caso, and this repository holds my personal web page.

-Made with Solid State by HTML5 UP - html5up.net | @ajlkn
+The page is based on the Solid State design by HTML5 UP - html5up.net | @ajlkn, with really minor tweaks I made.